Caustics of finitely dense inertial particles: Conclusion

 To summarize, we investigate caustics formation --- instances of extreme clustering --- of finitely-dense spherical point-like particles one-way coupled to a background flow, and compare them to their better-studied infinitely-dense counterparts.
 We restrict ourselves to particles denser than the fluid.
 Added mass and the acceleration in the background flow affect caustics formation of finitely-dense particles.

 We extend the caustics condition of \citet{meibohm2023} to the case of finitely dense frozen particles.
 The condition specifies regions of the background flow that can lead to caustics of particles with vanishing Stokes number.
 It involves invariants of the fluid gradient tensor, $Q$ and $R$, and the parameter $\alpha$ that captures the density ratio. $Q$ determines whether a region of the domain is vorticity dominated or strain dominated, while $R$ compares the relative strength of vortex stretching and strain amplification.
 We find that the relation says that for finitely-dense particles heavier than the background flow, regions of large compressive strain, characterized by regions of negative $Q$ and $R$, do not promote caustics.
-This contrasts with common intuition, where larger strain regions increase clustering of inertial particles denser than the fluid \cite{balkovsky2001}.
+This contrasts with common intuition, where larger strain regions increase clustering of inertial particles denser than the fluid \cite{balkovsky2001}. {We also show that as the frozen-particle framework does not take into account the particles' residence time in high-strain regions, its application for finite Stokes particles is limited.}

 We investigate caustics in two scenarios: point vortex flow and 2D turbulence.
 Particles that originate below a critical density-dependent distance from a point vortex form caustics.
 Scaling the time with $(3\alpha - 2)^{-1/2} $, a data-collapse is obtained in the near-vortex region.
 As the particle becomes lighter, the caustics region shrinks, i.e., the strain levels required increase, and the time for caustics formation gets longer, so it is harder for lighter particles to form caustics.
 The frozen-particle approach yielded a vastly different caustics region, and so, despite its analytical appeal, it is rather limited in reliability.
 Its predictions might hold for non-frozen particles with long residence times within the caustics region, but near a vortex, particles are typically centrifuged rapidly out of the vicinity.